wp-property/wp-property/readme.txt

 * Security fixes

 == Changelog ==

+= 2.1.4 =
+* Property Attributes widget is not shown anymore if no data found.
+* Property Meta widget is not shown anymore if no data found.
+* Property Term widget is not shown anymore if no data found.
+* Fixed default template for [featured_properties] shortcode.
+* Fixed the bug related to showing properties with specific float numbers in [property_overview] shortcode.
+* Fixed javascript error which broke pagination and sorting functionality in [property_overview] shortcode.
+* Fixed showing of inherited multi-checkbox values.
+* Fixed encoding issues in export feed.

 = 2.1.3 =
 * Added ability to set numeric or slider pagination for [property_overview] shortcode and Property Overview widget.